 The store topology in reachability types is more permissive than Rust's, as objects may have multiple inbound edges enabling shared access, as shown in \Cref{fig:intro-topo-rt}.
-However, reachability types have their own limitations that telescoping structures (\Cref{sec:overview-telescope}) prevent store cyclic structures.
+However, reachability types have their own limitation that telescoping structures (\Cref{sec:overview-telescope}) prevent cyclic store structures.

 While reachability types enable static reasoning about separation and aliasing, they do not provide an integrated treatment of deallocation.
 Existing systems assume that unreachable resources are eventually reclaimed by garbage collection.
-As potential extensions, prior work \citet{bao21,wei24} have informally proposed, but not implemented, flow-sensitive effect systems to reason about safe deallocation.
+As potential extensions, prior work \cite{bao21,wei24} has informally proposed, but not implemented, flow-sensitive effect systems to reason about safe deallocation.

-\subsubsection{Topology in Our Work}
+\subsubsection{Topology in Our Work.}

-As shown in \Cref{fig:intro-topo-this}, our system generalizes prior topologies by supporting cross-arena sharing and allowing arbitrary internal structures within each arena.
-Unlike earlier reachability systems that track dependencies at the granularity of individual references, our design employs a \emph{coarse-grained} (\Cref{sec:overview-coarse-grained}) model that tracks reachability collectively at the arena level.
+As shown in \Cref{fig:intro-topo-this}, our system generalizes the topologies by supporting cross-arena sharing and allowing arbitrary internal structures within each arena.
+Unlike earlier reachability systems that track dependencies at the granularity of individual references, we employ a \emph{coarse-grained} (\Cref{sec:overview-coarse-grained}) model that tracks reachability collectively at the arena level.

-All objects in the same arena share a common reachability identity, and as a result, eliminating telescoping constraints and enabling arbitrary intra-arena object graphs and cyclic structures across arenas (\Cref{fig:intro-topo-crosscycle}).
+All objects in the same arena share a common reachability identity, which eliminates telescoping constraints and enables arbitrary intra-arena object graphs and cyclic structures across arenas (\Cref{fig:intro-topo-crosscycle}).
 This relaxation preserves reasoning about separation and safety while substantially expanding expressiveness.

 Our system further introduces sound, bulk, and guaranteed deallocation through scoped allocation.
 Unlike Rust, which statically enforces that no reference outlives its owner, our system permits references to deallocated objects to persist.
-Inbound edges to deallocated arenas are not cut off in the store topology, permitting references to retain reachability to objects that are no longer live.
-Static typing guarantees that these references cannot be dereferenced to access deallocated resources, maintaining memory safety without imposing strict lifetime restrictions.
+Inbound edges to deallocated arenas are not cut off in the store topology, permitting references to retain reachability to objects that are no longer alive.
+Static typing ensures that dereferencing these references cannot access deallocated resources, thereby maintaining memory safety under flexible lifetime control.